UttamSethi/ChatApp/README.md

 # ChatApp

 ChatApp is a real-time chat application that allows users to communicate with each other instantly.
-This project is built using Python and web technologies to provide a seamless and interactive chatting experience.
+This project is built using JavaScript technologies to provide a seamless and interactive chatting experience.

 ## Features